-Potable and emergency shower water tanks have been drained and sent to the tailings berm.
+Potable and emergency shower water tanks were drained and the water sent to the TIA.
 The bulk of this was pumped through the tails line before the tailings system was shutdown.
-After the tailings and reclaim pumping systems were shut down, all water that back flowed to the tailings berm was removed using the vacuum truck and transported to TIA for disposal.
+After the tailings and reclaim pumping systems were shut down, all water that back flowed was removed using the vacuum truck and transported to TIA for disposal.
 The tailings and reclaim pipelines were cleared using a portable compressor, while monitoring the pressure to confirm completion.
 Further line pigging will occur in the future.